Mechanical-Advantage/AdvantageScope/docsSite/docs/more-features/custom-assets.md

 # Custom Assets

 AdvantageScope uses a default set of flat field images, field models, robot models, and joystick configurations.
 Simple assets (e.g. evergreen fields) are included in the initial installation.
 Detailed assets (e.g. season-specific fields) are downloaded automatically in the background when AdvantageScope is connected to the internet.
-To check the status of these downloads, click "Help" > "Asset Download Status...".
+To check the status of these downloads, click `Help` > `Asset Download Status...`.

 The set of assets can be customized to add more options if desired.
-To open the user assets folder, click "Help" > "Show Assets Folder".
+To open the user assets folder, click `Help` > `Show Assets Folder`.
 The expected formats for the assets are defined below.
 See the default set of [detailed assets](https://github.com/Mechanical-Advantage/AdvantageScopeAssets/releases) and [bundled assets](https://github.com/Mechanical-Advantage/AdvantageScope/tree/main/bundledAssets) for reference.

-:::Tip
+:::tip
-To load assets from an alternative location, click "Help" > "Use Custom Assets Folder".
+To load assets from an alternative location, click `Help` > `Use Custom Assets Folder`.
 The selected folder should be the _parent folder_ where multiple assets in separate subfolders could be placed.
 This feature allows custom assets to be stored under version control alongside robot code.
 :::

 ## General Format